ootbingo/oot-bingo-generator/doc/BALANCING.md

 * The first row (after the header) contains the **synergy filters**.
 These are modifiers that change the way synergies are applied.
 Note that only a few of the synergy columns actually have a filter applied.

+The columns with synergies in them will also be referred to as synergy 'categories' in this doc.

 ## Synergies

 The term *synergy* is used to describe how combining goals can lead to shorter or longer times needed to complete them.